 Tahoe Meadows Area

 About seven miles southwest of Mt.
 Rose Ski Resort is Tahoe Meadows, a year-round outdoor destination.
-It’s just pass the Mt.
+It’s just past the Mt.
 Rose Summit headed into Incline Village.

 TheTahoe Rim Trailhead